VanHack/vh-os-packages/README.md

 # API Documentation
 [Swagger API](https://react-job-api-test.azurewebsites.net/swagger/index.html)

-# how to use the components on your local environment
+# How to use the components on your local environment

 * Run `yarn transpile`
 * Run `npm pack`